bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/path.rst

 ====

 We recommend to provide only your ivy applications trough the reverse proxy.
+The
-The Axon Ivy Engine makes it easy to do that, because all URLs of an application comes at the root together.
+|ivy-engine| makes it easy to do that, because all URLs of an application
+comes at the root together.
 For example: If your application is named :code:`demo-app`.
 Then you only need to allow access for the url :code:`https://ivyengine/demo-app`.